- Home

 If you are looking for a used car, below are some resources to help you:

-• Chile Autos : most Chileans use this website to find a car, which is rather reliable and of good quality.
+- Chile Autos: Most Chileans use this website to find a car, which is rather reliable and of good quality.
 This site may also give you an idea of market prices.

-• ‘Garage Sales' Facebook group or expatriate Facebook / WhatsApp groups.
+- ‘Garage Sales' Facebook group or expatriate Facebook / WhatsApp groups.
 We do not put the links because these groups change regularly.
 Ask your colleagues or friends when you arrive in Chile.
 For those of you who want to buy a van, this is the best solution because there are specific groups dedicated to this type of vehicle.

-• Dealers: you can go directly to dealers, who often also sell used cars.
+- Dealers: you can go directly to dealers, who often also sell used cars.
 Whether you buy a new or used vehicle, you can go to a dealer and ask to try out a car.
 It is simple and free!

-Where and who to buy a car in Chile?
+Where to buy a car in Chile?

 You have three options:

-• Buying a car to an individual: this is often the most economical solution because you can negotiate prices, especially if you are not looking for a particular model.
+- Buying a car from an individual: this is often the most economical solution because you can negotiate prices, especially if you are not looking for a particular model.
 However, make sure to check all the information regarding the owner and the condition of the car.
 The seller may indeed seek to hide some defects.
 It is recommended to make a control visit at a garage before buying the car.

-• Buying at auction: you can buy a car at auction at a (much) better price, but the procedure takes more time.
+- Buying at auction: you can buy a car at auction at a (much) better price, but the procedure takes more time.
 Also, in some types of auctions, you cannot check the mechanical condition of the vehicle, and you will have to check whether the vehicle is up-to-date from an administrative point of view.
 We only recommend it if you speak Spanish and are not afraid of paperwork.

 Transfer of ownership of a car in Chile: documents required